digipres/publications/ipres/ipres-2019/papers/eye-on-coretrustseal.md

   community view.
 We distill concrete recommendations, which will be fed back to the CTS Board as part of the 2019 public call for review.'
 creators:
-- Rudnik, Pia
+- Pia Rudnik
-- Lindlar, Michelle
+- Michelle Lindlar
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1081753/download
 grand_parent: iPRES